CHAPTER SEVEN – Gift Strategies

 3) Invest in current income assets.

-of income to the corpus with the loss allocation
+to the corpus with allocation of loss power.

 & no “present interest.”